circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 #### Environment variable name
 {: #environment-variable-name }
-{:.no_toc}

-The environment variable name (`env_var_name`) parameter is a string that must match a POSIX_NAME regexp (for example, there can be no spaces or special characters).
+The environment variable name (`env_var_name`) parameter is a string that must match a POSIX_NAME regular expression (for example, there can be no spaces or special characters).
 The `env_var_name` parameter is a more meaningful parameter type that enables CircleCI to check that the string that has been passed can be used as an environment variable name.
-For more information on environment variables, see the guide to [Environment Variables]({{ site.baseurl }}/env-vars/).
+For more information on environment variables, see the guide to [Environment Variables]({{site.baseurl}}/env-vars/).

 The example below shows you how to use the `env_var_name` parameter type for deploying to AWS S3 with a reusable `build` job.
-This example shows using the `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` environment variables with the `access-key` and `secret-key` parameters.
-So, if you have a deploy job that runs the `s3cmd`, it is possible to create a reusable command that uses the needed authentication, but deploys to a custom bucket.
+This example uses the `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` environment variables with the `access-key` and `secret-key` parameters.
+If you have a deploy job that runs the `s3cmd`, it is possible to create a reusable command that uses the needed authentication, but deploys to a custom bucket.

 {% raw %}